Skip to main content

 Your challenge: Design a space habitat or a space vehicle that would support the needs of an astronaut with disabilities.
 You could think about comfort, safety, or sustainability.

-How will your entries be judged?
+How will your space and accessibility-themed entry be judged?

 A diverse and inclusive panel will judge the submissions.
 The judging criteria are: